Paete, Laguna, the Philippines

-Paete is a lakeside town in Laguna, a few hours by bus from Manila.
-Attributed as the birthplace of the yo-yo, it is known more for its world-class folk art: woodcarving, papier-mache, and paintings.
-Artisans and artists have inhabited the town for centuries, their dexterity imprinted in their genes.
-Much is made out of the fact that the town hero is neither a soldier nor a statesman, but an artisan.
+Paete, a lakeside town in Laguna south of Manila, was attributed as the birthplace of the yo-yo.
+Known more for its world-class folk art (woodcarving, papier-mache, and paintings), the town boasted of artisans and artists who had lived there for centuries, their dexterity imprinted in their genes.
+Much was made out of the fact that the town hero was neither a soldier nor a statesman, but an artisan.

 I visited the town with fellow art aficionados and Paete-philes.
 Our welcome party was a box-full of neon-colored chicks, begging to be papped.
 The street vendor admitted that spray-painting poultry was merely for aesthetics, nothing more.
 There was art even in business in this town.